Linear superposition as a core theorem of quantum empiricism: Numeri

-Let us now proceed from the fact that the comprehension/""relation of the number\footnote{As concerns the philosophical literature, the issue of numbers was likely discussed \cite{shapiro}, and it would be appropriate to quote: ``\ldots \ numbers: they can be added to one another, \emph{perhaps} multiplied by one another, \ldots.
-But it is typically obscure what sort of \emph{physical} relation these mathematical operations could possibly represent'' (T.~Maudlin \cite[p.~138]{maudlin}; first emphasis ours, second in original).
-Cf.~Einstein's remarks concerning ``concepts and propositions'' and ``the series of integers'' on p.~287 in \cite{einstein2}.} and its operator has been formalized as described above, and `axioms' \eqref{distr}--\eqref{Ax} have been complemented with the negative numbers
+As concerns the philosophical literature, the issue of numbers was likely discussed \cite{russell, shapiro, knott} (see also \cite{koerner} and non"=philosophical book \cite{santerre}), and it would be appropriate to quote T.~Maudlin: ``\ldots\ numbers: they can be added to one another, \emph{perhaps} multiplied by one another, \ldots.
+But it is typically obscure what sort of \emph{physical} relation these mathematical operations could possibly represent'' \cite[p.~138; first emphasis ours, second in original]{maudlin}.
+Cf.~Einstein's remarks regarding the ``concepts and propositions'' and ``the series of integers'' on p.~287 in~\cite{einstein2}.